petecarapetyan/cc_starter_java_eclipse/README.md

 - Import this project as an existing Eclipse project
 - Start your coding in App.java's execute() method

+ALWAYS rename your project from `FIXME`, after importing!
+See troubleshooting below.

+## Troubleshooting

+- A second project from this template will NOT import into a workspace if you didn't refactor the name of a previous.
+Hint: Look for a project in your workspace starting with the name `FIXME` and then rename that project.
+- If your Eclipse is not set up with Java 11, you may expect problems that require you to add a Java 11 JDK in order to resolve.
+PS you need to do this anyway - your code reviewer expects that regardless of what you use as your project starter.

 ## To remove unwanted boilerplate

 Some example code is included in this project.
 Depending on your skill level,